Cleaning and Disinfecting in the time of Covid-19

 - In classrooms where children have been observed eating off of their desks, a paper placemat should be placed on the desk prior to meal time for use in preventing contamination of the food by the disinfectant residue left on the desk by the wipe.
 This placemat could be a paper towel or other appropriate paper product.

 Blood and other bodily fluids should be cleaned using established protocols for bloodborne pathogens by trained staff members.
-Custodians will continue to clean and disinfect high touch surfaces and at the end of each day, in preparation for the next school day utilizing establish methods and products.
+Custodians will continue clean and disinfect high touch surfaces and at the end of each day, in preparation for the next school day.